Game backup device: Game Boy Advance

-Early copiers for the Game Boy Advance, Game Boy Advance SP and Game Boy Micro, like the Flash Advance Xtreme are similar to those used for the original Game Boy, as they are external copiers that use parallel ports to communicate with personal computers.
+Early copiers for the Game Boy Advance, Game Boy Advance SP, and Game Boy Micro, like the Flash Advance Xtreme are similar to those used for the original Game Boy, as they are external copiers that use parallel ports to communicate with personal computers.

 The copiers eventually made use of USB with products like first generation XG-Flash carts, which also used external copiers, but benefited from faster write speeds than its parallel port predecessors.
 This technology evolved into onboard external copiers like the EZFlash Advance that used the Game Boy Advance itself as a copier.
-These USB cables would plug into the GBAs proprietary port used for link cables or accessories like the ereader and when booted while holding Start and Select, would connect to a PC.
-These version are not compatible with the Game Boy Micro because it uses a different port than the GBA and GBA SP.
+These USB cables would plug into the GBA's proprietary port used for Game Link Cables or accessories like the e-Reader and when booted while holding Start and Select, would connect to a PC.
+These versions are not compatible with the Game Boy Micro because it uses a different port than the GBA and GBA SP.